zpgallegos/zavant/docs/hex-methodology.md

   nested event grains.
 - Current-revision tests confirm that incremental facts use the game revision selected by Glue.
+- Pitch reconciliation verifies that the pitch fact preserves the complete actual-pitch staging population rather than only pitches attached to completed plate appearances.
 - Warehouse-completeness reporting compares raw games with projected datasets by season.